Rubio1980/Rubio1980/README.md

 - 🌱 At the moment I'm studying System Analysis and Development (EAD) 💻 ⌨️ 🖱️
 - 🔭 I'm currently looking for an internship or junior opportunity
+- ✏️ I've been studying HTML, CSS and JS
 - 🧪 Degree in Chemestry

 ##